RabelRain/intuition-lens/README.md

 # Intuition Lens (Demo)

-A browser extension and AI Agent prototype built for the **Intuition 1ETH Use Case Contest**.
+A browser extension and AI Agent prototype built for the **Intuition**.

 🔍 **Features**
 - Auto-resolves website domains and matches them to the Intuition Knowledge Graph.